elliothux/trunktail/apps/docs/src/content/docs/reference/apple-container.md

 Apple Container is Apple's native containerization framework designed specifically for Apple Silicon Macs.
 It provides a Swift-based, high-performance alternative to traditional container platforms like Docker, optimized for macOS and Apple's M-series processors.

-## Overview

-Apple Container enables developers to pull, build, and run OCI-compliant container images without relying on Docker or Podman.
-Built entirely in Swift and optimized for Apple Silicon, it offers native performance and seamless integration with macOS systems.

 ### Key Features

 - **Native Performance**: Built specifically for Apple Silicon with no performance trade-offs